cap-js-community/odata-v2-adapter/README.md

 - `@cov2ap.analytics`: Suppress analytics conversion for the annotated entity, if set to `false`.

+### CDS Modelling

+CDS supports modelling features that are not compatible with OData V2 standard:

+- **Structured Types:** Usage of `cds.odata.format: 'structured'` is not supported in combination with OData V2
+- **Arrayed Types:** Usage of `array of` leads to a CDS compilation error: `Element must not be an "array of" for OData V2`

+To provide an OData V2 service based on the CDS OData V2 Adapter Proxy, those CDS modelling features must not be used.

 ## Logging

 Logging is controlled with environment variable `XS_APP_LOG_LEVEL`.
 Especially, proxy requests and proxy responses